kate-orlova/advanced-image-in-sitecore/README.md

 # Advanced Image in Sitecore
-Advanced Image in Sitecore module.
+The Advanced Image in Sitecore module.

 ## Sitecore Package
-A Sitecore package is composed of the following sources:
+There is a Sitecore package file `Sitecore package for AdvancedImage module.zip` in `..\Sitecore packages folder`, it is composed of the following sources:
 1. Advanced Field Types
 1. Data Templates
 1. Module Thumbnails